 They may not have invented progressive rock, but YES is indisputably considered one of the genre’s most successful, influential and longest-lasting bands.
-Over the past 47 years, these prog pioneers have become known the world round for their expansive songs, mystical lyrics and elaborate live productions.
-The band’s current touring schedule ends in the spring, leaving their summer plans anyone’s guess.
-Would you vote YES to see them make their Buffalo Chip debut in 2021?
+Over the past 48 years, these prog pioneers have become known the world round for their expansive songs, mystical lyrics and elaborate live productions.
+The band’s 0223 tour schedule is currently wide open.
+Would you vote YES to see them make their Buffalo Chip debut in 2023?

 Foreigner’s electrifying mix of blustery blues and impeccably crafted pop have captivated generation after generation of music fans.
 Over their 40+ year career, the band has sold more than 75 million albums and experienced multi-platinum success around the world thanks to an enormous catalog of catchy hit songs.
 Would you go dizzy and develop Double Vision singing your lungs out with Foreigner at the Chip?

 Godsmack’s pull-no-punches attitude and head-bangin’ tunes crushed fans during Buffalo Chip performances in 2015 and 2019.
 Guitarist Tony Rombola and drummer Shannon Larkin told Chris Trew in their Studio 14 interview how much they loved looking out and seeing all the motorcycles in the crowd.
-Do you hope they’ll be able to do it again at the Chip’s 40th anniversary celebration in 2021?
+Do you hope they’ll be able to do it again at the Chip in 2022?

 Ghost’s dark and mysterious aesthetic paired with their heavy, head-banging riffs and knack for writing pop song-worthy hooks has them rocketing toward the hard rock stratosphere.
-They won the 2016 Grammy award for Best Metal Performance and were nominated for Best Rock Album in 2019.
-Would a debut performance by Ghost at the 2021 Best Party Anywhere make for a supernatural good time?Motorcycling®?
+They won the 2016 Grammy for Best Metal Performance and were nominated for 2019 Best Rock Album.
+Tobias Forge and the Nameless Ghouls currently have a wide open summer schedule.
+Would a debut performance by Ghost at the Best Party Anywhere make for a supernatural good time?Motorcycling®?

 The Black Crowes

-Korn is a pioneer and one of the most successful bands of the nü-metal genre, having sold over 35 million albums worldwide and earning two Grammy awards and numerous other accolades.
-They’ve got a handful of US and European tour dates this spring before, but there’s currently no dates announced after June 17, 2021.
-Would it make your life peachy if Korn made their Sturgis Buffalo Chip debut during the 81st Sturgis Rally?
+Korn is a pioneer and one of the most successful bands of the nü-metal genre, having sold over 60 million albums worldwide and earning two GRAMMY awards and numerous other accolades.
+The band currently has no tour dates for 2023, but there’s plenty of time for dates to pop up.
+Would it make your life peachy if Korn made their Sturgis Buffalo Chip debut during the 83nd Sturgis Rally?